syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 ## List binding

 To bind list binding to the Gantt component, you can assign a IEnumerable object to the `DataSource` property.
-The list data source can also be provided as an instance of the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or by using[SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.
+The list data source can also be provided as an instance of the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or by using `SfDataManager` component.

 ### Hierarchical data Binding